 One of the most important features of EdrawMax is that it is a vector-based tool, which means one can zoom in as close as they want without distorting any of the objects and elements on the page.
 The models can later be scaled up in large formats easily, ensuring that the information depicted in the network diagram tool remains clear and not distorted.

-EdrawMax also has several in-built free templates that minimize the efforts that go into making a network diagram.
-Since EdrawMax has an extensive library of symbols derived from Google Cloud Platform, Cisco, AWS, and Azure, a project management team can easily create all types of network maps.
+It also has several in-built free templates that minimize the efforts that go into making a network diagram.
+Since it has an extensive library of symbols derived from Google Cloud Platform, Cisco, AWS, and Azure, a project management team can create types of maps.

 - Offers free readily made network diagram templates